 - Cane Sugar- Granulated sugar also works.

-- Neutral Oil- Any neutral oil like refined coconut oil or canola oil will work.
+- Neutral Oil- Any neutral oil like canola, vegetable, or grapeseed will work.

 - Unsweetened Almond Milk- You can use any unsweetened plant milk.

 - Vanilla Extract